okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="get" url="/idp/myaccount/emails/{id}" />

-Fetches the current user's email information by id, a collection of links describing the operations can be performed to the email.
+Fetches the current user's email information by id: a collection of links describing the operations that can be performed on the email.

 #### Required scope and role